NuSkooler/enigma-bbs/docs/filebase/first-file-area.md

 title: Configuring a File Base
 ---
 ## Configuring a File Base
 ENiGMA½ offers a powerful and flexible file base.
 Configuration of file the file base and areas is handled via the `fileBase` section of `config.hjson`.

 ## ENiGMA½ File Base Key Concepts
 First, there are some core concepts you should understand:
 * Storage Tags
-* Areas (and Area Tags)
+* Area Tags

 ### Storage Tags
-*Storage Tags* define paths to physical (file) storage locations that are referenced in a file *Area* entry.
+*Storage Tags* define paths to physical (filesystem) storage locations that are referenced in a file *Area* entry.
 Each entry may be either a fully qualified path or a relative path.
-Relative paths are relative to the value set by the `areaStoragePrefix` key (defaults to `/path/to/enigma-bbs/file_base`).
+Relative paths are relative to the value set by the `fileBase.areaStoragePrefix` key (defaults to `/path/to/enigma-bbs/file_base`).

 Below is an example defining some storage tags using the relative and fully qualified forms: